 - Full chest protectors (protector designed as a single piece) and Divided chest protectors (protector designed in two separate halves) are permitted. - Only protectors in conformity with prEN 1621-3 (level 1 or 2) are permitted.

 Riders must wear a helmet which is in good condition, provides a good fit and is properly fastened.

-Only FIM homologated helmets according to FRHPhe-01 (with a valid FIM Homologation Label) will be allowed.
+Only FIM homologated helmets (with a valid FIM Homologation Label) will be allowed with the following deadlines: